 Right from the beginning, local community leaders were concerned about Donald’s new project.
 The building Donald intended to demolish, the Bonwit Teller, was known for its exterior Art Deco sculptures.
-Initially willing to appease the artistic community, Donald publicly promised to donate the sculptures to the Metropolitan Museum of Art before the rest of the building was demolished.(77) This act of goodwill was well received.
+Initially willing to appease the local artistic community, Donald publicly promised to donate the sculptures to the Metropolitan Museum of Art before the rest of the building was demolished.(79) This act of goodwill was well received.
 But then Donald learned how long the process of carefully removing and transporting the sculptures would actually take.

 Recall that in the 1970s, Donald was sued by the United States Justice Department for racist crimes in his family business.
 Furthermore, during the Commodore project, Donald caught the attention of the FBI for his business dealings with the Italian Mafia.

 In 1980, Donald would face significant federal legal scrutiny for the third time in his then short career.
 This time, the FBI was on him once again over further evidence of financial transactions with the Italian Mafia on his new Trump Tower project.
-“FBI agents subpoenaed Trump in 1980 to ask about his dealing with John Cody, a Teamsters official described by law enforcement as a very close associate of the Gambino crime family.”(78)
+“FBI agents subpoenaed Trump in 1980 to ask about his dealing with John Cody, a Teamsters official described by law enforcement as a very close associate of the Gambino crime family.”(80)

 By 1982, construction on Trump Tower was in full-swing.
 That same year, John Cody called a massive, citywide strike for union construction workers.
 As construction projects stalled all across New York City, one major construction site, perplexingly, kept right on working.
-The only worksite in the entirety of NYC that was “exempt” from Cody’s strike just so happened to be the work being done on Trump Tower.
+The only worksite in the entirety of NYC that was exempt from Cody’s strike just so happened to be the work being done on Trump Tower.
 Interesting.
 For Cody’s helpfulness, Donald lined up three beautiful new apartments for Cody’s girlfriend in Trump Tower.
-Cody was now the subject of a federal indictment.(79) But the FBI investigation into Donald himself magically disappeared.
+Cody was now the subject of a federal indictment.(81) But the FBI investigation into Donald himself magically disappeared.